NithinU2802/College_Website/README.md

   Note: As the Above data's are confidential so I could not upload any picture in this repository...!

     To Run the project:
               - New to Open two Terminal and integrate to this path.
               - As the data need to upload on database use XAMPP/WAMP.
               - Here I use XAMPP to run the local server.
               - Now in 1st terminal run " npm run dev ".
               - Then in 2nd terminal run "php artisan serve ".
     These steps are required to run this project....!

-     We form a Team to create an college website which is more reliable to use and get direct interaction with admin Further, We planned to make different logins
-             Our Admin Panel Consist of
+     We form a Team to create an college website which is more reliable to use and get direct interaction with admin Further, We planned to make different logins Our Admin Panel Consist of
                         - Main Admin.
                         - HOD Admin.
                         - Staff Admin.
                         - Consumer View.
-     These are the views we planned and implemented for our website to deliver an easy update as a card which make Every Co-ordinaters and HOD/Staff in the college can access and release updates easily...
+     These are the views we planned and implemented for our website to deliver an easy update as a card which make Every Co-ordinaters and HOD/Staff in the college can access and release updates easily.

 # Output